AI Agent Payments Protocol

 Web3 as the Natural Backbone

-If this all sounds familiar, it’s because blockchain and Web3 have been building exactly these mechanics for years:
+If this all sounds familiar, it's because blockchain and Web3 have been building exactly these mechanics for years: immutable public ledgers, programmable money, smart contracts that guarantee enforceability of agreements.

 It's hard not to see how much AP2 borrows from the Web3 playbook.
 The difference is that now, these ideas are being implemented by one of the largest players in tech—and aimed directly at making AI agents economically autonomous.